These companies are making big bucks off Americans' quest to find love

 A Bumble representative said the app has more than 50 million users.
 However, Bumble serves multiple purposes for many users, who can swipe for dates, use Bumble BFF to meet new female friends, or find a new business connection on Bumble Bizz.

-Another private app, Coffee Meets Bagel, differentiates itself with a smart algorithm that curates “only quality matches, so singles can spend less time swiping.”
+Coffee Meets Bagel differentiates itself with a smart algorithm that curates “only quality matches, so singles can spend less time swiping.”
 Every day at 12 p.m., the app sends users a limited number of potential partners, called bagels, which they can then choose to match with.
 If it's mutual, the pair can then start chatting and set a date.

 Special features, including activity reports and read receipts also help members figure out who is actively engaging on the site versus wasting their time.
 The app’s founders famously turned down a $30 million offer from billionaire Mark Cuban on “Shark Tank.”
 While the site declined to disclose its number of subscribers, a representative said Coffee Meets Bagel has made more than 50 million matches.